New Zealand win toss, bowl against India in second ODI

-MOUNT MAUNGANUI: New Zealand captain Kane Williamson won the toss and chose to bowl against India in the second one-day international at Bay Oval in Mount Maunganui on Sunday.
+HAMILTON: New Zealand captain Kane Williamson won the toss and opted to bowl against India in Hamilton on Sunday as rain threatened the second of three one-day internationals.

-The opening games of the three-match series in Wellington on Friday was abandoned without a ball being bowled because of wet weather.
+Victory for New Zealand would catapult the hosts to the top of the World Cup Super League standings while India must win to keep the series alive.

-Heavy morning rain had threatened Sunday’s fixture but the skies cleared and Williamson said he hoped to take advantage of the damp conditions by fielding first.
+The Black Caps convincingly won the opening match on Friday by seven wickets led by a batting masterclass from Tom Latham who belted his way to 145 off only 104 deliveries.

-India, who were also eliminated in the World T20 semi-finals, have rested Virat Kohli, Rohit Sharma and KL Rahul for this series.
+New Zealand have made one change with Michael Bracewell in for Adam Milne while India have brought in Deepak Chahar and Deepak Hooda for Shardul Thakur and Sanju Samson.

-New Zealand: Finn Allen, Devon Conway, Kane Williamson (capt), Glenn Phillips, Daryl Mitchell, Jimmy Neesham, Mitchell Santner, Ish Sodhi, Tim Southee, Lockie Ferguson, Adam Milne.
+New Zealand: Finn Allen, Devon Conway, Kane Williamson (capt), Daryl Mitchell, Tom Latham, Glenn Phillips, Mitchell Santner, Michael Bracewell, Matt Henry, Tim Southee, Lockie Ferguson

-India: Ishan Kishan, Rishabh Pant, Suryakumar Yadav, Shreyas Iyer, Deepak Hooda, Hardik Pandya (capt), Washington Sundar, Bhuvneshwar Kumar, Arshdeep Singh, Mohammed Siraj, Yuzvendra Chahal.
+India: Shikhar Dhawan (capt), Shubman Gill, Rishabh Pant, Shreyas Iyer, Suryakumar Yadav, Deepak Hooda, Washington Sundar, Deepak Chahar, Umran Malik, Arshdeep Singh, Yuzvendra Chahal.

 Umpires: Chris Gaffaney (NZL), Wayne Knights (NZL)